superbuilders/qti-assessment-item-generator/README.md

 ### AI-Powered Item Differentiation

-Generate unique variations of an existing assessment item while preserving its structure and difficulty.
+Generate unique variations of an existing assessment item using a robust, two-shot pipeline that separates content planning from visual generation.
+This process is fully independent of the `AiContextEnvelope` used for initial item creation.

 ```ts
 import OpenAI from "openai";